-There are many combinations of magnet misalignments (Q1-Q10, D1, and D1), but one only need the "worst case scenario" to estimate the largest source of systematic error.
-A "worst case scenario" was created by mis-aligning the beamline as given in Table 4.8.
-The results is given in Table 4.9 in the terms of the number of $e^+$ detected in coincidence mode by NaI detectors to the number of $e^-$ incident on the T1.

-One may come up many different combinations or/and different degrees of misalignment and drop the ratio further.
-The "worst case scenario" here is only one of the many possible cases.
-The positron rate dropped by 60% to 80%.
-It suggests the systematic error could be around 60% to 80% in worst case.
-Changing only beamline element dropped rate around 20%.
-Since the chance of the beamline has a misalignment is large, the systematic error of the simulation would be at least around 20%.
+There are many combinations of magnet misalignments (Q1-Q10, D1, and D1), the "worst case scenario" is considered here to estimate the largest source of systematic error.
+A "worst case scenario" was created by misaligning the beamline as given in Table 4.8.
+The results is given in Table 4.9 in terms of the ratio of the number of $e^+$ detected in coincidence mode by NaI detectors to the number of $e^-$ incident on the T1.
+Beam line misalignments far beyond what can be reasonably argued indicate drops in positron rate dropped by 60% to 80%.
+A more realistic misalignment of beamline elements dropped this rate around 20%.
+Since the chance of the beamline misalignment is large, the systematic error of the simulation is argued to be at least around 20%.